EFFECTIVE DATE: 04/22/2008

 Consistent with its mission to serve the community, J. Sargeant Reynolds Community College (Reynolds) adopts the following policies for admission into the college.

 Concurrent and home-schooled students must provide sufficient documentation in order to demonstrate college readiness for the courses in which they are interested.
 Documentation shall include high school transcripts, placement test scores, or other standardized tests.
-See Addendums - College Readiness Standards for High School Students and COVIC-19 Emergency Admission and Placement Measures.
+See Addendum - College Readiness Standards for High School Students.

 High school students who do not meet the junior or senior status may petition for enrollment.
 Dual enrollment students should submit JSRCC Form No. 11-0025, Dual Enrollment Course Request form; Concurrent students should submit JSRCC Form No. 11-0026, Concurrent Enrollment form; and home-schooled students should submit JSRCC Form No. 11-0030, Home Schooled Student Enrollment form; to an admissions specialist within the Office of the Registrar.
 All petitions must receive approval from the college president or designee.